abs-tudelft/vhdmmio/mdbook/src/primitive.md

  - `enabled`: a record consisting of a write enable flag and data is generated.

  - `stream`: like enabled, but the write only occurs when the register is invalid.
+Furthermore, the `write_data` signal is renamed to `data`, and the `write_enable` signal is renamed to `valid`, in order to comply with AXI-stream naming conventions.

  - `accumulate`: like enabled, but the data is accumulated instead of written.